x24870/dipp_challenge/README.md

 ### Write test cases for your endpoints

-Eventually, you need to write well-written test cases to make sure your endpoints work expected, and they should include success (2xx) and failure (4xx) cases.
+Eventually, you need to write test cases to make sure your endpoints work expected, and they should include success (2xx) and failure (4xx) cases.

 You can implement test cases inside the folder: `./tests`, and the following failure examples are for your reference: